 And you [tribe of Judah], even you will cease [to dwell in the land of] your heritage, which I gave you, and I will make you serve your enemies in the land you do not know, for in My anger you have kindled a fire that shall burn forever.

-As the aforementioned Messianic prophecies indicate, these verses were not to be taken literally.
-Rather, they were meant to impress upon the Jews the dire need to repent.
+These verses are not to be taken literally.
+They were meant to impress upon the Jews the dire need to repent.
 In fact, Israel is not to serve its enemies, it is to be served by them:

 Foreigners shall build your walls, and their kings shall minister to you, for in My wrath I smote you, but in My favor I have had mercy on you.
 Your gates shall be open continually, day and night they shall not be shut; in order that men may bring you the wealth of the nations, with their kings led [in procession].
 For the nation and kingdom that will not serve you shall perish; those nations shall be utterly laid waste.

 In the Hebrew Bible, "forever" is to be understood as everlasting only when accompanied by other words to this effect, such as: